gchq/Palisade-services/services-manager/README.md

    * No eureka dashboard here, but take a look at the /actuator endpoints for some metadata
    * By default, palisade-service will be at `localhost:8084` and data-service will be at `localhost:8082`
  * Pre-populated Palisade example (see [palisade-examples](https://github.com/gchq/Palisade-examples))
-   * For even more automation, the start-services (above) -> configure-services (example) -> run-example (example) steps can be performed in one go
+   * For even more automation, the start-services (above) -> configure-services (example) -> run-example (example) steps can be performed in one automated step
      * First start the discovery-service as above - `java -jar -Dspring.profiles.active=discovery services-manager-0.4.0-SNAPSHOT-exec.jar --manager.mode=run`
+     Then choose any ***one*** of the following:
-     * Start up services with pre-populated example data and run the rest example, run using the example profile - `java -jar -Dspring.profiles.active=example services-manager-0.4.0-SNAPSHOT-exec.jar --manager.mode=run`
+     * Start up services with pre-populated example data, run using the *examplelibs* profile - `java -jar -Dspring.profiles.active=examplelibs services-manager-0.4.0-SNAPSHOT-exec.jar --manager.mode=run`
+     * Do all the above, then run the rest-example, run using the *examplemodel* profile - `java -jar -Dspring.profiles.active=examplemodel services-manager-0.4.0-SNAPSHOT-exec.jar --manager.mode=run`
+     * Do all the above, then run the performance tests, run using the *exampleperf* profile - `java -jar -Dspring.profiles.active=exampleperf services-manager-0.4.0-SNAPSHOT-exec.jar --manager.mode=run`

 **The choice here between `eureka` or `static` profiles will be referred to unilaterally as the `environment` profile - make sure to substitute as appropriate**